TejvirG/CMAS_Deepfake_Detection/README.md

 The evaluation pipeline generates the classification metrics for the selected test split.

-The final reported results are included in the paper inside:
+The final reported results are included in:

 ```text
 Result/CMAS.pdf